 “Neighbor’s house.
 I’m at the neighbor’s house.
 She’s not here.
 I left her.
-Babysitter.
+Babysit.
 Missing.
-Daughter.
+My daughter.
 Gone.”
-The lightheadedness intensified and the world went black.
+The lightheadedness intensified and the world around me went black.

 When I woke up I was surrounded by paramedics and police.
-Lincoln was talking to an officer, a woman in mirrored sunglasses.
-I could hear it but just barely through the delirium and the rush of my blood as the panic continued to rage.
+Lincoln was talking to an officer, a fit woman in mirrored sunglasses.
+I could hear him, but just barely through the delirium and the rush of my blood as the panic continued to rage.

-“Mama said the baby couldn’t come.
+“Mama said the baby couldn’t come yet.
 There’d be too many.”
 Lincoln’s voice was shrill but calm.
-“So Daddy told me and Dixon to take her to the creek and introduce–”
+“So Daddy told me and Dixon to take her down to the creek and introduce her to–”

 “That’s enough.”
 The woman said softly.
-“I’m gonna see if Mr. Varney can take you boys to the hospital to meet up with your mama and daddy.”
+“I’m gonna see if Mr. Varney can take you and your brother over to the hospital to meet up with your mama and daddy.”
 She led the kids over to another officer.
 “Do you know Officer Varney?”
 She asked the boys.

-They exchanged some words I couldn’t make out, but I did hear her say something else to him turning away: “Tell the Parishes I wanna speak to them.
-Legacy or not, doesn’t excuse you from our laws.”
+She and the other officer exchanged some words I couldn’t make out, but I did hear her say something else to the man before stepping away: “Tell Paul and Rhiannon Parish I wanna speak to them.
+Legacy or not, doesn’t excuse you from the rules and bindings.”

-She started up to where the paramedics attended me, stooping down to pick up the comic book.
+She started up the flagstones to where the paramedics attended me, stooping down she picked up the comic book.
 Rolling it, she stuck it into her back pocket.

 “Wait!”
-Lincoln’s voice came from somewhere in the yard, “tell her to give back my comic!”
+Lincoln’s voice came from somewhere in the yard, “tell her to give me back my comic!”

-“Little boy, that’s my boss.
+“Little boy,” Varney began, “that’s my boss.
 I don’t tell her nothing.
-Besides this town’s spooky enough without you filling your heads with more bullshit.
-Come along, ya hear me?”
+Besides this town’s spooky enough without you filling your heads with more spooky bullshit.
+Now come along, ya hear me?”